Persecution of Christians in the Soviet Union: Anti-religious campaign (1921–1928)

+The Soviet campaign to confiscate church property was met with resistance from peasant and workers, with the violent incident occurring in March 1922 in the small town of Shuia.
+Large crowds of people have been gathering at the Resurrection Cathedral to protect it from the commissioners.
+To keep the situation under control, the Presidium of the District Executive Committee prohibited public demonstrations and declared a state of emergency.
+The tensions escalated when people stormed the local Military Commissariat.
+As violent clashes with soldiers began, two trucks with machine gunners opened the fire into the crowd.
+Five believers were killed and eleven hospitalized.

 Soviet police reports from 1922 claim that the peasantry (and especially women) considered Tikhon to be a martyr after his arrest over his supposed resistance and that the 'progressive' clergy were traitors to the religion; there were also rumors circulated that Jews were running the Soviet Supreme Church Administration, and for this reason Lenin forbade Trotsky from involvement with the campaign, and prevented certain key roles being given to those of Jewish descent.

-There was bloody incident in a town called Shuia.
-Lenin wrote that their enemies had foolishly afforded them a great opportunity by this action, since he believed that the peasant masses would not support the church's hold on its valuables in light of the famine and that the resistance that the church offered could be met with retaliation against the clergy.
+Reacting to the incident in Shuia, Lenin wrote that the entire issue of the church valuable campaign could be used as a pretext in the public eye to attack the church and kill clergy, since he believed that the peasant masses would not support the church's hold on its valuables in light of the famine.
 Otto von Radowitz, the counselor at the German embassy in Moscow, recorded that the campaign was a deliberate provocation to get the clergy to react in order to attack it in response.

-Lenin outlined that the entire issue of the church valuable campaign could be used as a pretext in the public eye to attack the church and kill clergy.